jburroni/aistats2023/call-for-papers.md

 visible to the area chair and to the other reviewers of each paper (as well as to program chairs).

-_Isabel Valera and Francisco J. R. Ruiz_\
+_Jennifer Dy and Jan-Willem van de Meent_\
-AISTATS 2022 Program Chairs
+AISTATS 2023 Program Chairs

-_Gustau Camps-Valls_\
-AISTATS 2022 General Chair